fpivetti/Spring-Data-Redis-Cache/README.md

  * Add the required cache library to the classpath.
  * Add the cache provider configuration file to the root classpath.

-In the following sections we will talk more about each of these steps and how to set up correctly a chosen cache provider.
+In the following sections we will talk more about each of these steps and how to set up a chosen cache provider correctly.
 The following are the cache provider supported by the Spring Boot framework:
  * JCache (JSR-107)
  * EhCache